runeandre/slipstream_windows_updates/README.md

 <br>- The "Windows.iso" file is NOT updated.
 <br>- A new Windows ISO file is created, and the filename is specified when the script is finished.

+### WARNING!
+If there is an <b>error during execution</b> with no obvious cause, <b>restart the PC</b> and rerun the script.
+<br>Things seem to fail randomly sometimes when the VM is running, but completes properly and produces a working ISO image simply by rerunning the script with no additional changes (other than a reboot perhaps).

 ## Windows 7

 1. [Download these scripts](https://github.com/runeandre/slipstream_windows_updates/archive/refs/heads/main.zip), extract the scripts into a folder and open that folder.